 EDI documents and standards are constantly changing; therefore, we are constantly updating the Lanham EDI capabilities.
 If you have a question concerning new requirements or a specific document, please reach out to us with your questions so that we can assist you with the updated information: lainfo@lanhamassoc.com.

 EDI Standard is the base engine for Lanham EDI.
-It resides natively inside Microsoft Dynamics 365 Business Central and houses the EDI translator, cross reference engine and mapping tool.
+It houses the EDI translator, cross reference engine and mapping tool.

-This feature provides document translation inside the business system, a single mapping process between the EDI documents and the database and cross references, all within your consistent Business Central user interface.
+This feature provides document translation inside the business system, as well as a single mapping process between the EDI documents and the database, plus cross references -- all within your consistent Business Central user interface.
 Users can drill-down from either a Business Central document or an EDI document to view the related transaction detail; and have a logical place for EDI archives.

 The EDI trace window, part of EDI Standard, shows all transactions that were created by and associated with incoming documents such as 850 purchase orders.
 The user can then drill down to view any document or associated EDI transaction bi-directionally.